tradingstrategy-ai/docs/source/glossary.rst

         vector for scams as normal users do not understand they are transferring tokens when calling these methods from their wallets.

+        The token standard has been adopted by other EVM-based blockchains like BNB Chain, Polygon, Avalanche C-Chain and Fantom.

+    EVM-compatible

+        EVM compatible means that a blockchain uses the same EVM architecture as the original Ethereum mainnet and is its clone.

+        EVM compatible blockchains can use the existing smart contracts like :term:`ERC-20` unmodified.
+They can also blockchain explorers, wallets and such with little modifications.
+This has lead to born to Ethereum clone chains like Polygon, Avalanche C-Chain and BNB Chain.

+    Reserve currency

+        In the :term:`trading strategy` terminology, a reserve currency refers to the base currency of the strategy to which profits are withdrawn.

+        A common reserve currency for :term:`decentralised finance` strategies is :term:`USDC`.